mohanrajmas1908/Content-Monetization-Modeler/README.md

 # 🎬 YouTube Ad Revenue Prediction & Streamlit Web App

 ## 📘 Project Objective
-Develop a **Linear Regression–based predictive model** to accurately estimate **YouTube ad revenue** for individual videos using performance and contextual metrics.
+Develop a **Regression–based predictive model** to accurately estimate **YouTube ad revenue** for individual videos using performance and contextual metrics.
 Integrate the trained model into an **interactive Streamlit web app** for real-time revenue forecasting and data-driven content strategy.

 ---